 A diet rich in cruciferous vegetables such as broccoli, brussels sprouts, cabbage, cauliflower, kale, bok choy, horseradish, arugula, turnips, collard greens and radishes, and whole grains may help prevent/reduce the risk, or improve the symptoms and treatment outcomes of a rare cancer called liposarcoma, a soft tissue sarcoma originating in the fat cells.
-However, consuming glutamine supplements, following high fat diets with foods containing saturated fats or trans-fats and those that cause obesity such as red meat, processed meat, processed foods, sugary beverages and fried crisps, may increase the tumor size, aggravate the symptoms or the risk of liposarcoma.
-Eating a healthy diet with the right foods in the right proportions, being physically active and doing regular exercises are inevitable to stay away from soft tissue sarcomas such as liposarcoma.
+However, consuming glutamine supplements, following high fat diets with foods containing saturated fats or trans-fats and those that cause obesity such as red meat, processed meat, processed foods, sugary beverages and fried crisps, may increase the tumor size, aggravate the symptoms or the risk of liposarcoma (soft tissue sarcoma).
+Eating a healthy diet with the right foods in the right proportions, being physically active and doing regular exercises are inevitable to stay away from soft tissue sarcoma such as liposarcoma.

 What is Sarcoma?